 “After careful consideration our company has decided only to deploy non-lethal seal control measures at our Ythan fishery.
 Marine Scotland have been informed of our decision.”

-She said: “Members of the public who spoke to me about ‘culling’ seals were in the majority completely against, the few (including a fisherman) said ‘maybe’ if it were for serious issues such as disease or if seals endangered the survival of another species.
+Elaine told the Times: “Members of the public who spoke to me about ‘culling’ seals were in the majority completely against, the few (including a fisherman) said ‘maybe’ if it were for serious issues such as disease or if seals endangered the survival of another species.
 Commercial fishing was not considered as a valid reason to kill seals.”

 Before the application had been withdrawn, campaign director for the Seal Protection Action Group, Andy Ottaway said that the group would ‘launch a boycott campaign if Usan shoot any more seals’.

 Forvie National Nature Reserve manager, Annabel Drysdale added that the entire Ythan Estuary is within the Reserve and that most people do not realise that Scottish Natural Heritage manage the area.